-(A) Conflict with Revised Code

-- (1) Section (5) of Amended Substitute Senate Bill 238 of the 126th General Assembly (09/069/2006) sets forth the following provision: Not later than September 30, 2006, the director of job and family services shall adopt rules as necessary for the state to comply with 42 U.S.C.
-607(i)(2) (08/968/1996).
-If When necessary to bring the state into compliance with 42 U.S.C.
-607(i)(2) (08/96), the rules may deviate from Chapter 5107. of the Revised Code.
-Rules adopted under this section that govern financial and other administrative requirements applicable to the department of job and family services and county departments of job and family services agencies shall be adopted in accordance with section 111.15 of the Revised Code as if when they were internal management rules.
-All other rules adopted under this section shall be adopted in accordance with Chapter 119. of the Revised Code. - (2) The county agency shall administer the work activity programs in accordance with the requirements contained in this rule and not in accordance with sections 5107.40, 5107.42 and 5107.44 of the Revised Code. - (3) All applicable requirements contained in the Revised Code sections referenced in paragraph (A)(2) of this rule have been incorporated in this rule.

-(B) Federal What are the federal work participation rates?

-- (1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 CFR 260.21 (10/08)261.21 (10/2012) and 45 CFR 261.23 (10/2012).
-The minimum federal work participation rates are ninety per cent for two-parent assistance groups and fifty per cent for all family assistance groups. - (2) For purposes of calculating federal work participation rates, the definitions set forthdescribed in this rule are applicable.
-In order to meet the definitions of two-parent assistance groups or all-family assistance groups as set forthdescribed in paragraphs (C) to to this rule, the work-eligible individuals must be included in the assistance group.
+- (A) Conflict with Revised Code Which section of the Revised Code applies to federal work participation rates? - (1) Section (5) of Amended Substitute Senate Bill 238 of the 126th General Assembly (9/2006) sets forth the following provision: Not later than September 30, 2006, the director of job and family services shall adopt rules as necessary for the state to comply with 42 U.S.C.
+607(i)(2) (8/1996).
+When necessary to bring the state into compliance with 42 U.S.C.
+607(i)(2), the rules may deviate from Chapter 5107. of the Revised Code.
+Rules adopted under this section that govern financial and other administrative requirements applicable to the department of job and family services and county agencies shall be adopted in accordance with section 111.15 of the Revised Code when they were internal management rules.
+All other rules adopted under this section shall be adopted in accordance with Chapter 119. of the Revised Code. - (2)(1) Section 5107.05 of the Revised Code authorizes the director of job and family services to adopt rules as necessary to comply with Title IV-A, Title IV-D, federal regulations, state law, and the state plan The county agency shall administer the work activity programs in accordance with the requirements contained in this rule and not in accordance with sections 5107.40, 5107.42 and 5107.44 of the Revised Code. - (3)(2) The county agency will administer the work activity programs in accordance with the requirements contained in this rule and not in accordance with sections 5107.40, 5107.42 and 5107.44 of the Revised Code All applicable requirements contained in the Revised Code sections referenced in paragraph (A)(2) of this rule have been incorporated in this rule. - (B) What are the federal work participation rates? - (1) Each federal fiscal year each county agency must achieve the minimum federal work participation rates pursuant to 45 C.F.R.
+261.21 (10/2012)(2/2008) and 45 C.F.R.
+261.23 (10/2012)(2/2008).
+The minimum federal work participation rates are ninety per cent for two-parent assistance groups and fifty per cent for all_family assistance groups. - (2) For purposes of calculating federal work participation rates, the definitions described in this rule are applicable.
+In order to meet the definitions of two-parent assistance groups or all-family assistance groups as described in paragraphs (C) and (D) of this rule, the work-eligible individuals shall be included in the assistance group.
 Learning, earning and parenting (LEAP) participation by a minor head of household, as defined in section 5107.02 of the Revised Code and rule 5101:1-1-01 of the Administrative Code, is included in the two-parent or the all-family assistance group definitions for federal work participation calculation purposes.

-(C) Two-parent What is a two-parent assistance group?
+(C) What is a two-parent assistance group?